 I’m now settled down in Melbourne and this city is definitely awesome.
 But sometimes I miss Nepal and the energetic messiness of the country.
 I spent two months there to volunteer and trek in the Himalayas.
 Today, I want to share a story about Nuwakot district.
 This photo is an highlight from my time in Nepal.

 We all met Aama and I think she touched everyone, without exception.
 Aama means “grandmother” and she really is.
 As you know the violent earthquake that shaked the country in 2015 destroyed an enormous amount of houses and schools.
 Aama never had the chance to get an education and spontaneously decided to donate her land to an NGO rebuilding schools.
 She would always come to the school site to help and give us water.
-Aama doesn’t own much but will largely contribute to the education of hundred children.
-Dhanyabad.
+Dhanyabad to Aama who will largely contribute to the education of hundred children.

 Do not hesitate to contact me if you need any information about volunteering in Nepal.
 I will be happy to share them with you and you might even meet Aama !